How To Come Up With A Perfect Slogan For Your Website

 Consider your market, the people you are trying to attract to visit your websites?
 How old are they?
 Where do they live?
 What do they enjoy?
 What use is your website for them?
 Consider making a customer persona to help you out.

 If you’re able to come up with answers to these and similar questions, you can consider that in your word choice and framing of your slogan.
-If you are a website that sells mobility products, you will frame your business differently to how an online music store would.
+If you are a website that sells mobility products, you will frame your business differently from how an online music store would.
 So consider who you are trying to attract, when you are going through the slogan creation process.

 3. What Makes You Special